Cold Water and Ice

 Drowning doesn't just happen to non-swimmers in the summer.
 Approximately 35% of drownings in Canada occur from October to April when most people have no intention of going into the water.
-Snowmobiling and ice accidents account for most of these incidents, but it's important to realize that even at the height of summer, water in Canadian lakes and rivers is usually below 20 degrees Celsius.
-To stay safe, check the ice to make sure it's thick enough and always wear a lifejacket during activities around the water.
+It's important to realize that even at the height of summer, water in Canadian lakes and rivers is usually below 20 degrees Celsius, and hypothermia sets in within an hour.

 Ice Safety Tips